tlk00/BitMagic/samples/svfsample05/readme.md

 This example demonstrates a two-stage workflow for `bm::sparse_vector_float<>` data.
-It searches a floating-point sparse vector for simulated anomalies, saves the search hits as compact bit-vector BLOBs, serializes the float vector itself, and later restores only the selected values using gather deserialization assisted by a deserialization index.
+It searches a floating-point sparse vector for simulated anomalies, saves the search hits as compact bit-vector BLOBs, serializes the float vector itself, serializes a deserialization index for that vector, and later restores only the selected values using gather deserialization assisted by the restored index.

 The sample is intentionally not a benchmark.
 It is meant to make the API pattern clear for applications where the full vector is expensive to keep resident, but